sayali0512/manual-migration/option2.md

         ```
             az login -u <username> -p <password>
         ```
+- After creating the subscription, create a [Resource Group](https://ms.portal.azure.com/#create/Microsoft.ResourceGroup).
+    ```
+        # cmd to create a RG
+        az deployment group create --resource-group <resource-group-name> --template-file <path-to-template>
+    ```
+- Create Azure Storage Account in the same Resource Group
+    - Create a [storage account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) with AutoKind value as "BlobStorage"
+    ```
+        # cmd to create a Storage account

+    ```
+    - Give the storage account name must be in combination of lowercase and numericals, click on create button as shown above.
+    - Storage Account is created, can be used to store the onprem data.
 - Take backup of onprem data such as moodle, moodledata, configurations and database backup file to a folder
 - Moodle and Moodledata
     - Moodle folder consists of site HTML content and Moodledata contains Moodle site data